 We asked our staff for their top ten facts about crane migration to create this list – we hope you are inspired to learn more about the mystery of bird migration!

-1. Siberian Cranes have the longest migration, flying 3,000 miles between their breeding and wintering grounds in eastern Siberia and southeastern China each year!
+1. Lesser Sandhill Cranes have the longest migration, flying between their breeding and wintering grounds as far as northeastern Siberia and northern Mexico each year!

 2. Not all cranes migrate great distances, including the Wattled, Blue and Crowned Cranes in Africa, which move seasonally within their ranges in Africa.